MICHAELKITH/Database-and-Tables-PostgreSQL/README.md

 # 📖 [Vet clinic database] <a name="about-project"></a>

-**[Vet clinic database]** is a project shows some of sql queries applied to the vet clinic postgreSql database.
+**[Clinic database]** is a project shows some of sql queries applied to the clinic postgreSql database.

 ## 🛠 Built With <a name="built-with"></a>